 OTHER SOURCES : This website solely suggests books, what librarians call ‘monographs’ (single-topic printed publications, even weighty pamphlets).

-Also valuable are other periodicals, with the best being Journal of Palestinian Refugee Studies [JPRS], published by The Palestinian Return Centre (£25-35 – firstname.lastname@example.org).
-The Washington Report on Middle East Affairs has a dedicated focus on Palestinian struggle; subscriptions from $10 online – wrmea.org).
-With a more regional focus and an occasional nod to the Palestinians are : Middle East Report, published from Washington DC by the Middle East Research & Information Project/MERIP (from £42 online – merip.org); The Middle East, published by Alliance Media (enquiries to : email@example.com); The Middle East in London, from the School of Oriental and African Studies / SOAS at the University of London (soas.ac.uk/lmei/meil/); the Los Angeles-published al-Jadid aka Aljadid : A Record of Arab Culture & Arts (Nagam Cultural Project, 1995-); and the Arab News Bulletin, published by the Arab Office in London (1946-1949) and Washington DC (1946-1948).
+Also valuable are other periodicals, such as The Journal of Palestinian Refugee Studies [JPRS], published by The Palestinian Return Centre (prc.org.uk).
+The Washington Report on Middle East Affairs has a dedicated focus on Palestinian struggle (wrmea.org).
+With a more regional focus and an occasional nod to the Palestinians are : Middle East Report, published from Washington DC by the Middle East Research & Information Project/MERIP (merip.org); The Middle East, published by Alliance Media ( email@example.com); The Middle East in London, from the School of Oriental and African Studies/SOAS at the University of London (soas.ac.uk/lmei/meil/); the Los Angeles-published al-Jadid aka Aljadid : A Record of Arab Culture & Arts (Nagam Cultural Project, 1995-); and the Arab News Bulletin, published by the Arab Office in London (1946-1949) and Washington DC (1946-1948).
 The Palestine Police Old Comrades’ Association has published its News Letter, from issue no. 1 (March 1950) to at least no. 244 (Winter 2013), and this run is held at the British Library.
 And the Palestine-Israel Journal of Politics, Economics and Culture has been published in Jerusalem, from 1994 : http://www.pij.org.

 al-Hakawati Arab Cultural Trust (al-hakawate.net) – site intermittently functional.